KillingSpark/rustysd/Readme.md

 1. Startup sorted by dependencies (parallel if possible for unrelated units)
 1. Startup synchronization via *.target units
 1. Socket activation of services
-1. Kill services that have dependencies on failed services

 What is explicitly out of scope (for now, this project is still very young):
 1. Timers (Cron should do fine for 99% of usecases)